MRzeczkowski/WMTS_smart_cache/README.md

 Proxy has three endpoints: 'default' WMTS related endpoint and two unique to this server.

 ## WMTS
-The 'default' endpoint forwards requests to Mapcache - must be correct WMTS requests, otherwise Mapcache will return an error.
-See line 417.
+The 'default' endpoint forwards requests to Mapcache - must be correct WMTS requests, otherwise Mapcache will return an error - see line 417.

 WMTS requests are either `GetCapabilities` or `GetTile`.

-`GetCapabilities` will simply be forwarded to Mapcache and the response will be manipulated to create an illusion that the Proxy actually generated the response - see line 451.
+`GetCapabilities` are forwarded to Mapcache and the response will be manipulated to create an illusion that the Proxy actually generated the response - see line 451.

 Example request: http://localhost:8184/USGS/wmts?REQUEST=Getcapabilities&SERVICE=WMTS&VERSION=1.0.0

 Response is an XML file that describes the USGS service.

-`GetTile` is a bit more complex since it involves calculating statistics based on historical data and putting them through neural networks to calculate if the tile is worth keeping in cache or not.
+`GetTile` is also forwarded to Mapcache but is a bit more complex since it involves calculating statistics based on historical data and putting them through neural networks to calculate if the tile is worth keeping in cache or not.
 On each request we update `tiles` row corresponding to the tile.
 We keep track of the highest and lower values of each statistic and normalize them on the fly to feed them to neural networks - see lines 323 and 285.
 Each `GetTile` requests details are logged in `getTileStatistics.csv` to create a training set for neural networks.

 Example request: http://localhost:8184/USGS/wmts?SERVICE=WMTS&REQUEST=GetTile&VERSION=1.0.0&LAYER=San_Francisco_2015&STYLE=default&FORMAT=image/jpeg&TILEMATRIXSET=San_Francisco&TILEMATRIX=6&TILEROW=25&TILECOL=25